 if he loves God, God has known (made a connection) to him.

-The serpent, cunning, (hebrew-aruwm - smooth/bare/naked, greek-phronimos - wise/cautious/discreet) entices Eve regarding fruit from the tree of knowledge of good (as seen in a building, in creation - but as Jesus said, only God is good) and evil (the opposite of good i.e. destruction) after God said it would cause certain death.
-But after Eve listened to the serpent, she saw the tree was to be coveted as it would make her wise (hebrew-sakal- skilful, understanding, instructed, prosperous.
-In Greek-katanoeo-able to fully know, fully consider).
+The serpent, cunning, (hebrew-aruwm - smooth/bare/naked, greek-phronimos - wise, canny) entices Eve regarding fruit from the tree of knowledge of good (as seen in a building, in creation - but as Jesus said, only God is good) and evil (the opposite of good i.e. destruction) after God said it would cause certain death.
+But after Eve listened to the serpent, she saw the tree was to be coveted as it would make her wise (hebrew-sakal- skilful, successful, prosperous.
+In Greek-katanoeo- perceptive, observant).
 Yes, they were very young.
 And Eve gives the fruit to Adam.

-Then Wisdom came, their eyes were opened, and they knew they were naked, uncovered, and the result was shame (hebrew-buwsh-pale, distracted, confused).
-So they covered themselves with aprons made from fig leaves.
-And in their independent actions, the knowledge of their nakedness / lack of covering brought fear, so they hid themselves.
-Yes, rushing ahead of God, not good.
-But tying it back to
+Then Wisdom came, their eyes saw, and they knew they were naked, uncovered, exposed, and the result was shame — hebrew-buwsh (pale, distracted, confused, delayed), latin-erubesco (reddened, embarrassed), greek-aischros (without strength, even obscene, filthy) cf ischuros (strength).
+So they covered themselves with aprons apparently made from fig leaves.
+And that knowledge of their bare-ness / lack of covering brought fear, so they hid themselves.
+Down, deadened, and mute.
+Yes, although Adam had been made in God's image, the devil's lie that God did not want them conformed into his likeness, not good.
+Rushing ahead of God, not good.
+But tying it back to Proverbs 1:7, the fear of God is the beginning of wisdom.
+Patience.

 From: Stephen Williamson